 Allergic contact dermatitis (reaction to temporary tattoo).
 Contact allergy to temporary tattoos has become an increasingly common phenomenon.
 In most cases, the tattoo material does not contain pure henna, but is a mixture of brown henna with paraphenylenediamine (PPD) called black henna.
 The patient is allergic to PPD in the tattoo.
 In fact, the concentration of PPD in black henna is higher than that seen in commercial hair dyes.
 After resolution of the eczematous skin eruption, postinflammatory hyperpigmentation may persist for a considerable period of time.
+It is importantb to wear sunscreen with an SPF of 30 or more so that it will fade.

 Color Atlas of Pediatric Dermatology Samuel Weinberg, Neil S. Prose, Leonard Kristal Copyright 2008, 1998, 1990, 1975, by the McGraw-Hill Companies, Inc. All rights reserved.